PeterSewell/nonrotating_necklace/README.md

 ## What is it?

 This <em>non-rotating necklace</em> uses sensors to determine its orientation with respect to magnetic North and illuminates four coloured blobs (on a circular LED strip) at the four cardinal points: North, East, South, and West.
-The coloured blobs thus stay more-or-less stable as the wearer rotates - contrary to one's usual expectation that the two would rotate together.
+The coloured blobs thus stay more-or-less stable as the wearer rotates - interestingly contrary to one's usual expectation that the two would rotate together, especially during dance.

 Additionally:
 - each coloured blob slowly changes colour, following a random walk in a region of colour space;